Teaching Phonics at Home: Singapore Parents' Step-by-Step Guide

 Phonics Bingo

-Write 9–12 words your child is currently learning on a bingo grid.
-Call out words randomly and have your child mark them.
-Simple, and children ask to play this again.
+Write 9-12 words your child is currently learning on a bingo grid.
+Call them out and have your kid mark them off.
+Simple, but she genuinely asks to play this.
+I think it's the satisfaction of yelling "BINGO!"

 Word Family Flip Books

-Make simple flip books using strips of cardstock.
-Keep the rime (-at, -in, -og) fixed and add different onset letters on a flip strip.
-Your child can create "bat, cat, fat, hat, mat, rat, sat" by flipping through.
+Cut strips of cardstock.
+Keep the ending (-at, -in, -og) fixed and add different starting letters on a flip strip.
+Your kid flips through and reads: "bat, cat, fat, hat, mat, rat, sat."
+Dead easy to make and weirdly satisfying for kids.

 Magnetic Letters on the Fridge